omstuhler/semgram/README.md

 The working horse of `semgram` is the `extract_motifs` function to which we pass an annotated tokens object.
 We also have to specify in which entity we are interested (here "Emil").
 By default, `extract_motifs` extracts motifs for all motif classes.

 In the example sentence, we find an action motif (a_chase), a patient motif (P_thief), as well as a composite action-Patient motif (aP_chase_thief).
-A more comprehensive demo can be found [here](https://htmlpreview.github.io/?https://github.com/review-account/semgram/blob/master/semgram_demo.html).
+For some more functionalities, check out the [demo](https://htmlpreview.github.io/?https://github.com/review-account/semgram/blob/master/semgram_demo.html).

 ```R
 extract_motifs(tokens = tokens_df, entities = c("Emil"))